LordMewtwo73/feEngage-randomizer/documentation/README.txt

 %% FUTURE ADDITIONS

-While this version is only capable of randomizing classes (and giving characters proper weapons to match), the future state of this randomizer is much larger.
+While this version is only capable of randomizing classes (and giving characters proper weapons to match) and character stats, the future state of this randomizer is much larger.
 To begin, here is a list of additions that I plan to make to the randomizer:

-- random character/class growths, bases, and caps
+- random class growths, bases, and caps
 - random character/class skills
 - random recruitment order (including enemy/unplayable characters)
 - random weapon stats